petervandijck/oldschool-fluxtoasts/README.md

 ## Usage

-Now in your Controllers, you can do something like this:
+Now in your non-Livewire, oldschool Laravel Controllers, you can do something like this:

 ```php
 session()->flash('toast', [